eclipse-tractusx/sldt-bpn-discovery/docs/2-architecture-constraints.md

 ### Architecture

-A consumer sends a request to the Discovery Finder for a catalogue for a certain types e.g., "bpid", "oen".
-The Discovery Finder responses with a list of endpoints.
+A consumer sends a request to the Discovery Finder with a catalogue of a certain types e.g., "bpid", "oen".
+The Discovery Finder responses with a list of endpoints of BPN Discoveries which provide BPNs for these kind of types.
 Now the consumer sends a request to the given BPN Discoveries.
 If the BPN Discovery finds a matching entries he returns a List of BPNs.
 With the given BPN the consumer can search for EDCs at the EDC Discovery according to this BPN.

 ### Overall-View